MAT in Science Education

 Practicum (Minimum of 8 cr)

-The student teaching experiences are supervised by licensed classroom teachers and Boston University faculty.
+Licensed classroom teachers and Boston University faculty supervise the student teaching experiences.
 Students select practicum experiences from the options listed below.

 - SED SC 509 Student Teaching Practicum: Science 5–8 (8 cr)

 - SED SC 510 Student Teaching Practicum: Science 8–12 (8 cr)

 Students seeking an additional license at a different level choose from:

 - SED SC 507 Student Teaching Half Practicum: Science, 5–8 (4 cr)